push-based/ws-angular-basic-lv-080724/exercises/dependency injection/services.md

 </details>

 As we want to fetch data in this service, inject the `HttpService`.
+Instead of using the constructor based injection, use the `inject` method provided by the `@angular/core` package.

 <details>
   <summary>Inject `HttpService`</summary>